When Caring Becomes Too Heavy: Therapy for Compassion Fatigue

 The Deeper Story Behind Your Fatigue

 Therapy can be a safe space to bring those parts into the light.
-A place to name the weight, without judgment and work with someone who can help you honour your story.
+A place to name the weight, without judgment, and work with someone who can help you honour your story and name your needs.

 If you’re starting to feel the cracks, please don’t wait until you’re completely depleted.
 Here’s what might help right now:

-Create micro-moments of care.
+2. Create micro-moments of care.
 Sit in silence with a warm drink.
 Breathe deeply in the car before going inside.
-Read one verse that reminds you that God sees you.
+Read one verse that connects you to your faith.

-Reach out.
-Whether it’s a friend, a support group, or a therapist—connection can refill what loneliness drains.
+3. Reach out.
+Whether it’s a friend, a support group, or a therapist.
+Connection can refill the loneliness.

 You’re Allowed to Be Human

-If you’re weary today, hear me: you matter, too.
-Your compassion is beautiful and it was never meant to be endless.
+If you’re weary today, hear me: you matter.
+Your work matters, your care matters, and it’s not only up to you to meet the needs of the people around you.
+Compassion is beautiful, and compassion fatigue is real.
+Your energy is not endless.
 If you find ways to take care of you then you will continue to have good care for others.
-Even Jesus stepped away to rest.

 I offer online therapy for caregivers and helpers in Ontario who are navigating exhaustion, grief, and the weight of holding others together.
 You deserve care, too.